The number of overseas Filipino workers has continuously been increasing in number over the years.

 To some Filipinos abroad, the lure of the opportunity to own and wear luxury items is irresistible.
 They might have been dreaming to own Gucci or Hermes bag, a Tiffany bracelet, the latest iPhone model, or the largest flat screen television long before they decided to go abroad.
 Such accessories and gadgets might give them some bragging rights to others, especially those whom they believe belittle them and underestimate their abilities.

 O ayan, anong masasabi mo sa original na Swarovski na hikaw at singsing ko?

-To other Filipinos, they spend because they wish to avoid being labeled as backward and receive comments from others that they are too cheap, old-fashioned and traditional.
+To other Filipinos, they spend because they wish to avoid being labeled as backward and receiving comments from others that they are too cheap, old-fashioned, and traditional.